 Details of the allergens contained in your foods need to be listed clearly in an obvious place (where the customer will order the food) such as a menu or chalkboard.

-If it is not provided upfront you will need to signpost to where it can be obtained, this can either be in written or verbally.
+If this information is not provided upfront you will need to signpost the customer to where it can be obtained, this can either be in written or verbally.

 If the information is provided verbally there must be a way for: